juice-shop/pwning-juice-shop/part3/codebase.md

 ```
 {% endraw %}

-:information_source: In the entire Juice Shop code base, inline
+ℹ️ In the entire Juice Shop code base, inline
 templates are **never** used.
 Templates must **always** be described in
 separate `.html` files.